Bob Jones University

-Bob Jones University (BJU) is a private, non-denominational evangelical university in Greenville, South Carolina, known for its conservative cultural and religious positions.
-The university, with approximately 3,155 students, is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Transnational Association of Christian Colleges and Schools.
+Bob Jones University (BJU) is a private university in Greenville, South Carolina, United States.
+It is known for its conservative and evangelical cultural and religious positions.
+The university, with approximately 2,900 students, is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Transnational Association of Christian Colleges and Schools.
 In 2017, the university estimated the number of its graduates at 40,184.

 History

 During the Fundamentalist-Modernist controversy of the 1920s, Christian evangelist Bob Jones Sr. grew increasingly concerned about what he perceived to be the secularization of higher education and the influence of religious liberalism in denominational colleges.
-Jones recalled that in 1924, his friend William Jennings Bryan had leaned over to him at a Bible conference service in Winona Lake, Indiana and said, "If schools and colleges do not quit teaching evolution as a fact, we are going to become a nation of atheists."
+Jones recalled that in 1924, his friend William Jennings Bryan leaned over to him at a Bible conference service in Winona Lake, Indiana, and said, "If schools and colleges do not quit teaching evolution as a fact, we are going to become a nation of atheists."
 Though Jones was not a college graduate, he was determined to found a college.
-On September 12, 1927, Jones opened Bob Jones College in Panama City, Florida, with 88 students.
+On September 12, 1927, Jones opened Bob Jones College in Lynn Haven, Florida, with 88 students.
 Jones said that although he had been averse to naming the school after himself, his friends overcame his reluctance "with the argument that the school would be called by that name because of my connection with it, and to attempt to give it any other name would confuse the people".

 Bob Jones took no salary from the college.
-Jones supported the school with personal savings and income from his evangelistic campaigns.
-Both time and place were inauspicious.
+He supported the school with personal savings and income from his evangelistic campaigns.
 The Florida land boom had peaked in 1925, and a hurricane in September 1926 further reduced land values.
-The Great Depression followed hard on its heels.
-Bob Jones College barely survived bankruptcy and its move to Cleveland, Tennessee in 1933.
+Bob Jones College barely survived bankruptcy and its move to Cleveland, Tennessee, in 1933.
 In the same year, the college also ended participation in intercollegiate sports.
-Nevertheless, Jones's move to Cleveland proved extraordinarily advantageous.
 Bankrupt at the nadir of the Depression, without a home and with barely enough money to move its library and office furniture, the college became the largest liberal arts college in Tennessee thirteen years later.
 With the enactment of the GI Bill at the end of World War II, the need for campus expansion to accommodate increased enrollment led to a relocation to South Carolina.

-Though Jones had served as Acting President as early as 1934, his son, Bob Jones Jr. officially became the school's second president in 1947 just before the college moved to Greenville, South Carolina, and became Bob Jones University.
-In Greenville, the university more than doubled in size within two years and started a radio station, film department, and art gallery—the latter of which eventually became one of the largest collections of religious art in the Western Hemisphere.
+Though Jones had served as acting president as early as 1934, his son, Bob Jones Jr. became the school's second president in 1947 before the college moved to Greenville, South Carolina, and became Bob Jones University.
+In Greenville, the university more than doubled in size within two years and started an AM radio station in 1949 (1260 WMUU with 94.5 WMUU-FM signing on in 1960), film department, and art gallery—the latter of which eventually became one of the largest collections of religious art in the Western Hemisphere.